kotori-y/Scopy/doc/user_guide.rst

 Drug-likeness Filter
 ---------------------
 Drug-likeness is a conception that rationalizes the influence of simple physicochemical properties to in vivo molecular behaviors, with particular respect to solubility, absorption, permeability, metabolic stability and transporting effects.
 The application of drug-likeness rules to database construction will help senior executives more effectively.
+The Drug-likeness Filter is implemented in the :mod:`scopy.druglikeness` package.

 The :mod:`scopy.druglikeness` package provides the calculation of physicochemical properties and the screening drug-likeness rules. :mod:`scopy.druglikeness` package can calculate 42 physicochemical properties (39 basic molecular properties and 3 comprehensive molecular evaluation scores), and implement 15 drug-likeness rules (11 drug-likeness rules, 2 macro-cycle molecule rules and 2 building block rules).
 More details see `overview`_.